• Skip to primary navigation

 Stanford University counts 19 Nobel laureates within its community today and numerous famous alumni associated with the university from the worlds of art, social sciences, business, politics, humanities, media, sports, and technology.

-The 31st president of the US, Herbert Hoover, was one of the first-class at Stanford and received a degree in geology in 1895.
-The alumni include 17 astronauts, 18 Turing Award recipients as well as two Fields Medalists.
+The 31st president of the US, Herbert Hoover, was one of the first class at Stanford and received a degree in geology in 1895.
+The alumni include 17 astronauts, 18 Turing Award recipients, and two Fields Medalists.

-In total, companies that were founded by Stanford affiliates and alumni generate more than $2.7 trillion annual revenue, which would be the 10th largest economy in the world.
+In total, companies founded by Stanford affiliates and alumni generate more than $2.7 trillion in annual revenue, which would be the 10th largest economy in the world.

-Among the companies are Google, Nike, Netflix, Hewlett-Packard, Sun Microsystems, Instagram, and Charles Schwab.
+Google, Nike, Netflix, Hewlett-Packard, Sun Microsystems, Instagram, and Charles Schwab are among the companies.
 Stanford University alumni have also founded nonprofit organizations like Kiva and SIRUM.

 The first American woman to go to space, Sally Ride, received an undergraduate degree in physics from Stanford in 1973.
 Just about 10 years later, she made her ascent into space.